 I used to think I was tough.
 I thought I was rough, hard around the edges and out of my 3 co-workers the the most intimating.
 Yeah, I was gangster.
 Until the day I decided to make sausage.

-Let me just tell you, sausage making will knock you out of your boots no matter how tall you think you stand.
+Let me just tell you, making Italian sausage will knock you out of your boots no matter how tall you think you stand.
 Or at least it did to me.

 It wasn’t butchering of the pork, slicing delicately around bone – making sure the fat ratio was just right took me down.

-It wasn’t the marinating the 4 pounds of cubed pork in my tiny cramped fridge that put me in my place.
+Marinating 4 pounds of cubed pork in my tiny cramped fridge didn’t put me in my place.

 It wasn’t the lengthy process of grinding the sausage that showed me I am indeed capable of feeling nauseous.

-As for the rest of the sausage making, it was a breeze.
+As for the rest of the Italian sausage making process, it was a breeze.

 Spicy Italian Sausage